 - Be systematic - LEAs have identified an approach that everyone follows.

 - Be replicable - LEAs should document the process and tools used to conduct individual student assessments.
 This not only provides a roadmap of how the IEP team arrived at its AT assessment decision but allows another IEP team to replicate the results if needed.

 - Provide accountability - LEAs will want proof that a piece of AT works before following through with funding.

-- Be performed by a team familiar with AT populations and issues - LEAs need to ensure that IEP team members are knowledgeable to make decisions or know where to seek assistance by receiving the appropriate training.
+- Be performed by a team familiar with AT populations and issues - LEAs need to ensure that IEP team members are knowledgeable in order to make decisions or know where to seek assistance by receiving the appropriate training.